 Your IP's Got a Bad Rep

-Imagine your email’s IP address like a digital passport.
-If it’s been marked with a “do not trust” stamp, perhaps because it’s been involved in sending spam before, email servers might block it on sight.
+Your email’s IP address is like a digital passport.
+If it’s been stamped with a “do not trust” label, maybe because it’s been used to send spam in the past, email servers might automatically block it the moment they see it.
 It’s guilt by association.

 You're on the Naughty List